-Can you identify the 8 early warning signs of stroke?
-Over 795,000 strokes occur in the US each year, so it’s crucial to know how to recognize the early signs of a stroke and when to act.
+Can you identify the major stroke warning signs?
+Over 795,000 strokes occur in the US each year, and it’s crucial to know how to recognize the early signs of a stroke and when to act.

 Time lost is brain lost, and immediate medical attention is essential for stabilizing the damage and minimizing the secondary effects of a stroke.
 By identifying the early warning signs of a stroke and seeking timely care, you could potentially save a life.